 Lastly, Kalavanda – not a rooftop but a very chill bar – good for a little pit stop / sofa snooze while you wait for your ferry back!

 Hvar town is a must Croatian destination.
 Its idyllic beaches and crystal-clear waters beckon you to unwind and rejuvenate..
 From sunrise to sunset, there’s something for everyone and leaves an indelible mark on every traveler’s heart.
-It definitely cast a spell on my soul.
+It definitely cast a spell on my soul and if I was doing it again I would definitely stay longer and explore the whole island with a few nights on this perfect purple island.